Woodland walk

 Nightline

 Lancaster Nightline is a listening and information service run by students for students at Lancaster University.
-Nightline aims to provide a night-time contact point offering a wealth of free information or just a non-judgemental listening ear.
+Nightline aim to provide a night-time contact point offering a wealth of free information or just a non-judgemental listening ear.
 All calls made to Nightline are confidential and remain completely anonymous.
-You can contact Nightline by telephone (01524 594444), email Nightline, instant messaging or Skype.
+You can contact Nightline by telephone (01524 594444), email Nightline.

 Other Services

-ASK is the gateway to all Student Education Services including support regarding accommodation, careers, course and study changes, disability, exams and assessment, international support and money.
-For any and all queries visit ASK in Alexandra Square or get in touch via email ASK or by calling 01524 592525.
+ASK is the gateway to all Student Education Services, including support regarding accommodation, careers, course and study changes, disability, exams and assessment, international support and money.
+For any and all queries, visit ASK in Alexandra Square or get in touch via email ASK.

 There is also a chaplaincy centre where members of a wide range of faiths are happy to lend support where it is needed.